gvwilson/sensibleadventures/iffy/iffy.md

 One raised a shock stick as the other levelled a tangle gun.
 "Citizen!
 Halt!" they said in unison.

-"Get her out of here!" the ecologist snapped at Aunt Naggie.
+"Get out of here!" the ecologist yelled without looking back.
 He threw himself to the side,
 tossing his cap into the air.
 It exploded into a cloud of orange twinkles